nasa/GlennOPT/README.md

 | Trey Harrison     | Researcher    | Fall 2020-       | Probe Optimization test case        |   |
 | Paht Juangphanich | Researcher    | Spring 2020-     | Architect                           |   |

+# Funding
+The development of this library was supported by NASA AATT (Advance Air Transport Technology).
+The development is supported by NASA Glenn LTE Branch however anyone is welcome to contribute by submitting a pull request.